-The Stanford 10 language subtest is used as the K-PREP "Language Mechanics" test to measure word- and sentence-level skills and whole text skills in mechanics and expression.
+From 2012 to 2017, the Stanford 10 language subtest was used as the K-PREP "Language Mechanics" test to measure word- and sentence-level skills and whole text skills in mechanics and expression.
 More information on content standards Language within English Language Arts can be found at KDE website (ELA).
+This test is no longer used within K-PREP.

-On-Demand Writing (hereafter, writing) assesses writing skills through goals set forth through the Common Core State Standards.
+On-Demand Writing (hereafter, writing) assesses writing skills through goals set forth through the Kentucky Academic Standards.
 There are goals specific to writing genre (e.g., narrative, informative/exploratory, and argumentative) and goals for writing conventions (e.g., organization and style).
 Students respond to two types of prompt stimuli: a short stimulus outlining a situation and an extended stimulus that includes a reading passage.
 Writing ability is determined by performance across both types of stimuli.
-The scoring rubric used for the writing test is provided in the Appendix P of this manual and can be found online at KDE website (K-PREP).
-More information on content standards of Writing within English Language Arts can be found at KDE website (ELA).
+The scoring rubric used for the writing test is provided in the Appendix P of this manual and can be found online at KDE website (K-PREP).More information on content standards of Writing within English Language Arts can be found at

+KDE website (ELA).